Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/new_project.md

 All you have to do is import the project into your IDE of choice and generate the launch tasks for your IDE.

-* In Intellij Idea you can do this using the `File -> Open...` menu option and selecting your project directory.
-To generate to tasks you have to run `gradlew genIntellijRuns`
+* In Intellij Idea you can do this using the `File -> Open...` menu option and selecting your `build.gradle`.
+To generate the tasks you have to run `gradlew genIntellijRuns`.

+(In Intellij you can do this using the `Gradle` tab)

 !!
 NOTE !!